Asking Relevant Questions of Nonprofits Helps Clients, as Donors Support Transparent Charities

 We live in a time when those in the grassroots are having to improvise.
 And they are succeeding, by any number of measures.
 Having reported form Haiti and communities in Appalachia, where resources may or may not be available for emergencies or abject poverty, I can report that people help one another.

-So, yes, the questions I asked in the original article are important and will be asked of nonprofits.
+So, yes, the questions must be asked of nonprofits.
 They help an organization be prepared, to be efficient.
 Sometimes though – perhaps more often than not – someone has to deviate from the plan.
-Time and circumstances may simple demand it.
+Time and circumstances may simply demand it.

 In the end, there is much to consider as we look at those being served by nonprofits, those doing the work, and those underwriting it.
 We’ll do our best to listen to all voices so that the goal of learning the best practices from one another will be accomplished.